-While the compliance tally for this fifth compliance report is the same as the tally documented in the fourth report, the narrative that supports the compliance ratings in this fifth compliance report illustrates Tutwiler and the ADOC's continued progress under the settlement agreement.
+While the compliance tally for this sixth compliance report is the same as the tally documented in the fourth and fifth reports, the narrative that supports the compliance ratings in this sixth compliance report illustrates Tutwiler and the ADOC's continued progress under the settlement agreement.
 In the first court report filed February 24, 2016, the monitor found the ADOC and Tutwiler in "substantial compliance" with 12 sections of the settlement agreement.
 In the second report filed August 25, 2016, the monitor found the ADOC and Tutwiler in "substantial compliance" with a total of 37 sections of the agreement.
 In the third report filed March 28, 2017, the monitor determined "substantial compliance" in 39 sections and "partial compliance" in 4 sections of the agreement.
-In the second report, the monitor determined "substantial compliance" with 40 sections and "partial compliance" with 3 sections of the agreement.
+In the fourth and fifth compliance reports, the monitor determined "substantial compliance" with 40 sections and "partial compliance" with 3 sections of the agreement.